 In 1986 a Company was formed consisting of a five-member Board of Directors.
 Canon Hazlewood was appointed Chairman and Mrs. Patricia Small, a Banker by profession, Secretary of the Company.
 Mrs. Small's association with the School commenced in 1977.
 After the death of Canon Hazlewood in October 1990, she took over the Chairmanship of the Company.

 Founder's dream comes true...

+In 1985 Canon Hazlewood requested the assistance and knowledge of Mrs. Patricia Small in carrying the School forward.
+She considered this an honour and has carried on the wishes of the Late Canon.
 In 1998 as a senior Manager at Barclays Bank, Mrs. Small terminated thirty-one years of service.
-For two years after worked with Canadian Bank of Commerce as a Consultant.
+For two years after she worked with Canadian Bank of Commerce as a Consultant.
 In 2000 she closed her banking career and retired.
 This gave her more time to dedicate to St. Cyprian’s School.

-Canon Hazlewood ‘planted’ the School in 1959 but Mrs. Patricia Small has ‘nurtured’ it from 1990 to the present.
+Canon Hazlewood ‘planted’ the School in 1959…Mrs. Patricia Small has ‘nurtured’ it from 1990 to the present.
 Now thirty-one years later she is the driving force and backbone of the school.

 May God continue to richly bless and guide her in her daily routine as she continues to maintain a high standard of education in our Island.